 It was a short walk back to our hotel for the night, located just two minutes from the city walls.
 While part of Portugal’s second largest hotel group, each Vila Galé Hotel retains a unique character, andis inspired by local culture: from the Alentejo lyrics written on the walls to the equestrian artwork and sleek marble décor.
-Visitors can enjoy a four-star stay, with 185 spacious rooms and facilities aplenty (not to mention a blissfully quiet night: in fact, I didn’t use my earplugs on the whole trip).
+Visitors can enjoy a four-star stay, with 185 spacious rooms and facilities aplenty, not to mention a blissfully quiet night; in fact, I didn’t use my earplugs on the whole trip.

 Next morning’s destination, just a 25-minute drive away, was Arraiolos - a pretty little town that’s famous for its handcrafted rugs.
 While officially dating from the Middle Ages, some believe the tradition began even earlier when the Moors conquered Portugal: bringing the Persian influences that many of these embroidered tapetes now bear.
 Painstakingly cross-stitched by a clutch of nimble-fingered women, some take an astonishing six months to make.
 Unsurprisingly, however, little pay and long work isn’t attracting younger generations…let’s hope a custom of centuries doesn’t die out now.

-While the aforementioned rugs can cost over €500, smaller versions are more affordable and one of my travel companions group brought a cushion cover for €50.
+While the aforementioned rugs can cost over €500, smaller versions are more affordable and one of my travel companions brought a cushion cover for €50.
 Shopping aside, there’s a small but engaging museum on the town square too.

 With lunchtime fast approaching, we next headed to Pousada de Arraiolos; one of a chain of luxurious inns across Portugal, often blending historic surroundings with modern touches.
-This particular one was a sixteenth century convent; offering (amongst other things) two swimming pools, spa, tennis court and even its own chapel, beautifully tiled in the regional style.
+This particular one was a sixteenth century convent; offering (amongst other things) two swimming pools, spa, tennis court and even its own chapel, beautifully tiled in the local style.
 Getting hitched?
 This would be hard to beat.